pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 * Herança de objeto

 * Objetos extensíveis

-Item.
 25. Leia o texto a seguir.

 A domain constraint implies that a particular attribute of a relation is defined on a particular domain.
 A domain constraint simply states that values of the attribute in question are